Harold Mayot: 2022: First ATP Challenger final

-2023: Top 200 & Wimbledon debuts, first Major win and ATP quarterfinal
+2023: Wimbledon debut, ATP quarterfinal

 Following a semifinal showing at the 2023 Open Aix Provence as a lucky loser where he beat three top 100 players then lost to fifth seed Andy Murray, he reached the top 200 in the rankings on 8 May 2023.

 In June, Mayot won his first doubles match at the 2023 French Open partnering with Jonathan Eysseric, having failed to qualify in the singles.
 In July, Mayot made his Wimbledon debut as a qualifier, only his second career Major singles appearance., where he recorded his first singles Grand Slam win by beating fellow countryman Benjamin Bonzi in the first round.
 He later made his debut at the US Open qualifying, where he lost in the first round.

 In September, Mayot reached his second career final on the ATP Challenger Tour in Mallorca losing to second seed Hamad Medjedovic in the final.
 Later in September, Mayot reached his first doubles final on the ATP Challenger Tour in Saint-Tropez partnering with Jonathan Eysseric, losing in the final to Dan Added and Albano Olivetti.

 In November, ranked No. 176, Mayot qualified at his home tournament in Metz, France.
 He reached the main draw as a qualifier where he defeated Yosuke Watanuki in the first round and Grégoire Barrère in the second to reach his first quarterfinal on the ATP Tour.
 He lost to fourth seed Ugo Humbert in the quarterfinals.

-2024: Masters and top 105 debuts
+2024: Italian Open debut, top 200

 Following the 2024 Australian Open where he made it to the third round of qualifying for the first time at this Major, he reached the top 150 at No. 144 on 29 January 2024.
 At the 2024 Open Sud de France, he reached the quarterfinals defeating two compatriots Lucas Pouille and Benoît Paire.

 He made his Masters debut at the 2024 Miami Open after qualifying into the main draw with wins over Arthur Cazaux by retirement and David Goffin.

 In April, as the top seed Mayot reached the final of the Challenger tournament in Barletta, Italy, defeating Jacopo Berrettini before losing to second seed Damir Džumhur in the final.
 As a result, he reached the top 120 in the rankings on 8 April 2024.

 He qualified for his first ATP 500 tournament at the 2024 Barcelona Open Banc Sabadell.
 He also entered the 2024 Italian Open as a lucky loser.

 In June, Mayot reached his first Challenger final on grass in Ilkley, losing to fourth seed David Goffin in the final.
 In September, he reached his fifth Challenger final in Orléans, losing to Jacob Fearnley in the final.